These days, with the U.S. economy on unstable ground, and with many Floridians still recovering...

 Child support payments are not optional.
 When a court has ordered a parent to make child support payments, it is their legal duty to ensure these payments are made.

-The penalties for willfully failing to pay child support may include the suspension of your driver's license, fines, withholding of income, bank account seizure, income tax refund seizure or even jail time.
+But if you have the means to pay child support and you choose not to do so, you may be held in contempt of court.
+The penalties for willfully failing to pay child support may include the suspension of your driver's license, fines, withholding of income, bank account seizure, income tax refund seizure, or even jail time.

-The law naturally establishes the rights of the mother, which means that establishing paternity when you are not married can be difficult.
+The law naturally establishes the rights of the mother, which means that establishing paternity when you are not married can sometimes be difficult.
 Courts may establish the paternity of a woman's husband, who may be presumed to be the father.
 However, establishing paternity outside of the marriage could be a more complicated process.

 Our dedicated paternity law team has over 30 years of experience when it comes to establishing paternity.
 We at Miami Family Law Group, PLLC believe it is important that children benefit from the involvement and support of having both parents in their lives.

 There are many reasons why you may want to prove the biological paternity of a child.
 It may be the case that you wish to prove paternity before you begin paying child support.
 You may want to pursue a court order for legal custody or time-sharing.
-Or it may be that you have health or financial benefits, such as health insurance or inheritance, that you wish you to provide for your child.
+Or it may be that you have health or financial benefits, such as health insurance or inheritance, that you wish to provide for your child.

-Or, if either party wishes to establish paternity and they do not have the cooperation of their partner, they can file an action to have the court name the alleged father as the legal father of the child.
+When a woman gives birth, Florida law will presume that the man she is married to at the time is the biological father.
+If you are not married, there are two options.
+You and your partner can both agree to sign a legal agreement establishing the paternity of the father.
+Or, if either party wishes to establish paternity and they do not have the cooperation of the other parent, they can file an action to have the court name the alleged father as the legal father of the child.

 If you feel you have been falsely named as a child's father to claim child support, contact Miami Family Law Group, PLLC immediately to speak with one of our experienced Miami divorce lawyers.
 We will discuss the options for disproving paternity.